Fede2782/oneCompleter-Legacy/README.md

 ## Requirements:
 - Samsung Galaxy Tab S6 Lite 2020 (SM-P610 and SM-P615)
-- Latest Magisk and Zygisk Enabled
+- Latest Magisk with Zygisk enabled
 - FWJ1 firmware under OXM Multi-CSC (depending on model)
-- Clean system (stock ROM, no modifications to stock ROM with magisk or other methods)
+- Clean system (stock ROM, no modifications to stock ROM with Magisk or other methods)
 - 1GB of free storage (2GB recommended)
 - Internet Connection (not necessary if using offline installer)

 ## Credits
-These amazing features were created by Samsung and all APKs and libs in this module are official and signed by Samsung.
+These amazing features were created by Samsung.
 None of this would have been possible if Samsung hadn't created these features.

-## ⚠️ Uninstall/Disable and OS updates
-Never disable this module because it may create big issues in the system.
-In this case install again the module.
-If you have booted in Safe Mode you should reinstall it too.
-Moreover, never update One UI/Android version (One UI 5 -> 5.1, Android 12 -> 13) with the module installed, uninstall the module before doing the update and then install it again.
+Pixelify for the Zygisk spoofing implementation

 ## 💡Little tip

 This module installs some big apps and libs.
 I suggest you use Galaxy App Booster (Samsung official app of Good Guardians suite) after every big module update, so the tablet will not slow down.
 A "wipe cache" or "Repair apps" in Recovery may be useful in some cases.
 Moreover, make sure all apps are up-to-date before/after installing this module (Play Store and Galaxy Store).

 ## Features Now:
-Since One UI 5.1.1, many features have been integrated in stock firmware and have been removed from oneCompleter for better stability.
-One UI 5.1.1 really improved performance so this module has been lightened to keep One UI 5.1.1 running smoothly, however, no features have been removed.
+Since One UI 5.1.1, many features have been integrated with stock firmware and have been removed from oneCompleter for better stability.
+One UI 5.1.1 improved performance so this module has been lightened to keep One UI 5.1.1 running smoothly, however, no features have been removed.

 - ✅️ Object/Shadow/Reflection eraser
 - ✅️ Image Clipper (thanks to ShaDisNX255/NcX-S21FE/)